Holocene extinction: Extinction rate

-The contemporary rate of extinction of species is estimated at 100 to 1,000 times higher than the background extinction rate, the historically typical rate of extinction (in terms of the natural evolution of the planet); also, the current rate of extinction is 10 to 100 times higher than in any of the previous mass extinctions in the history of Earth.
-One scientist estimates the current extinction rate may be 10,000 times the background extinction rate, although most scientists predict a much lower extinction rate than this outlying estimate.
-Theoretical ecologist Stuart Pimm stated that the extinction rate for plants is 100 times higher than normal.
+The contemporary rate of extinction is estimated at 100 to 1,000 times higher than the natural background extinction rate—the typical rate of species loss through natural evolutionary processes.
+One estimation suggested the rate could be as high as 10,000 times the background extinction rate, though this figure remains controversial.
+Theoretical ecologist Stuart Pimm has noted that the extinction rate for plants alone is 100 times higher than normal.